SEB-Core/mongoose-recipes/README.md

 ```

 A few steps involved with this one:
-1. Find the user that is associated with this recipe (we are expecting it in the `req.body`)
+1. Find the user that is associated with this recipe (you are expecting it in the `req.body`)
-2. Create our recipe with the `Recipe` model
+2. Create your recipe with the `Recipe` model
-3. Update our user in the database by adding our new recipe's ObjectID to their array
+3. Update your user in the database by adding your new recipe's ObjectID to their array
 4. Send a response

-First, we'll use `findById` to query the database with the user's `id` from the request body labeled as `author`:
+First, you'll use `findById` to query the database with the user's `id` from the request body labeled as `author`:

 ```js
 const user = await User.findById(req.body.author)
 // Returns the full user object
 ```

-Now, to create our recipe:
+Now, to create your recipe:

 ```js
 const recipe = await Recipe.create(req.body)
 // The only way this works this simply is if the request body being sent properly matches your model
 ```

-Now that we have our new recipe back, let's add it to our user object.
-Then we update that document with the `.save()` method:
+Now that you have your new recipe back, let's add it to your user object.
+Then you update that document with the `.save()` method:

 ```js
 user.recipes.push(recipe._id)